EverestNinja/Ai-Caption/README.md

 3. Enter a brief description (minimum 5 characters)
 4. Toggle hashtags and emojis as needed
 5. Click Generate to create your caption

+## 🔧 Troubleshooting

+Common issues and solutions:

+1. **API Key Issues**
+   - Verify your API key in the `.env` file
+   - Check if the key has proper permissions
+   - Ensure the key is active and not expired

+2. **Build Errors**
+   - Run `npm clean-install` to refresh dependencies
+   - Check if all environment variables are set
+   - Clear browser cache and reload

+3. **Generation Failures**
+   - Verify your internet connection
+   - Check API rate limits
+   - Ensure description meets minimum requirements

 ## 🤝 Contributing